shrivaradb/Assignments_C_Language/README.md

 3) for loop:
    -    **Even Numbers-** This C program prompts the user to enter a number and then prints all even numbers from 0 up to that number.
 It uses a `for` loop and checks if each number is even using the modulus operator.
-   -    -**Odd Numbers-** This C program prompts the user for a number and then prints all odd numbers from 1 up to that number.
+   -    **Odd Numbers-** This C program prompts the user for a number and then prints all odd numbers from 1 up to that number.
 It uses a `for` loop and checks each number’s parity, printing the next odd number for each even `i`.
-   -    -**Factorial-** This C program prompts the user to enter a number and then calculates its factorial using a `for` loop.
+   -    **Factorial-** This C program prompts the user to enter a number and then calculates its factorial using a `for` loop.
 It initializes the factorial to 1, multiplies it by each integer up to the entered number, and then displays the resulting factorial.
 4) while loop
 5) do while